jdc-cunningham/codeforkc--tagging-tracker/YET_ANOTHER_TODO_LIST.md

 ### Front end
+- [ ] update schema so forms are not based on columns in tables
+    - thought is to use "serialization" or at least match by `name:value` pairs at least
+    - then use the dynamic form generation by an object structure and map the values
 - [ ] sync button
     - [ ] tie in with online/offline events
     - [ ] write function to sync stuff after deciding on master/source of truth